facebook/docusaurus/website-1.x/versioned_docs/version-1.9.x/tutorial-version.md

 original_id: tutorial-version
 ---

 With an example site deployed, we can now try out one of the killer features of Docusaurus - versioned documentation.
-Versioned documentation helps to show relevant documention to the users for the current version of the tool they are using and also hide unreleased documentation from users, reducing confusion.
-Documentation for older versions are also preserved and accessible to users of older versions of the tool even as the latest documentation changes.
+Versioned documentation helps to show relevant documentation to the users for the current version of the tool they are using and also hide unreleased documentation from users, reducing confusion.
+Documentations for older versions are also preserved and accessible to users of older versions of the tool even as the latest documentation changes.

 <img alt="Docusaurus process" src="/img/undraw_docusaurus_process.svg" class="docImage"/>